dominikb1888/SWEN/README.md

-# Software Development - Computation Thinking and Software Engineering
+# Software Development - Computational Thinking and Software Engineering

 ## Readings and Resources: